Volunteer Opportunities

 In order to receive the complimentary round of golf at TPC Louisiana, each Volunteer must work the equivalent of two (2) full days (8-12 hours each day) or four (4) half days (4-6 hours each day).
 Hours depend on committee assignment.
 Full day shifts are preferred.

-Competition Support: Walking Scorer: The Walking Scorer role is a critical volunteer position that requires mental and physical stamina, attention to detail, and understanding of the game of golf.
-Scorers accompany a group consisting of two two-man teams, to keep their score, track specific statistics, and provide real-time data capture that informs all aspects of the ShotLink system.
-Walking scorers should have the physical ability to easily keep pace with their group across all 18 holes without a break and in varying weather conditions.
-For reference, 18 holes will vary from 5-6 miles or roughly 10,000 steps.
-They should be comfortable using a handheld digital device to record each shot, as well as the voice radio with a headset that allows for constant communication with the ShotLink staff.
-Walking Scorer volunteers are required to complete an online training course, attend a 1-hour in-person training the weekend before tournament, and should be available for the Wednesday Pro-Am for in-person practice.
-Volunteers must be 18+ years old and must sign a Disclosure Form.
+understanding of the game of golf.
+The Walking Scorer accompanies a group of up to three players in order to keep their score, track specific statistics, and capture real-time data that informs all aspects of the ShotLink system.
+Requirements to be a Competition Support Walking Scorer: (1) Walking Scorers must have the physical ability to easily keep pace with their group across all 18 holes without a break and in varying weather conditions.
+For reference 18 holes will vary from 5-6 miles or roughly 10,000 steps.
+(2) They should be comfortable using a handheld digital device to record each shot, as well as the voice radio with a headset that allows for constant communication with the ShotLink staff.
+(3) Walking Scorers are required, due to new software version, to complete a 1- hour online training course, a 1-hour in-person training that occurs prior to tournament week and should be available for the Wednesday pro-am and at least two additional tournament days.

 Driving Range Marshal: Driving Range Marshals provide assistance with crowd control at all practice areas including driving range, practice greens and player crossing areas around the Clubhouse.
 Driving Range Marshals will be accepted and scheduled with first priority to returning volunteers.
 Due to On-Course Marshal shortage, once the Driving Range Marshal committee is filled registered volunteers will be assigned On-Course Marshal duty.

-Gallery Management Ambassadors are given a unique inside and outside the ropes tournament experience.
+Gallery Management (Formerly On-Course Marshals): Gallery Management Ambassadors are given a unique inside and outside the ropes tournament experience.
 They are responsible for managing gallery noise & traffic; ensuring the safety of our guests by reinforcing health & safety policies; leading by example; and providing a world class guest experience.
 Gallery Management Ambassadors are assigned to the teeing area, fairway and green of a specific hole (1-18), or to high traffic areas such as practice locations, cross walks, and hospitality areas.
 Will also serve as the evacuation committee should the weather become dangerous.
 Volunteers will be on their feet throughout the shift and will need to be able to walk to and from their post each day.
 Volunteers will be assigned to a specific hole once their application is received, assignment will be based on availability and group affiliation.

-Scoring Trailer: This committee assists the PGA TOUR Staff at the scoring area located at #9 green.
+Scoring Area #9: This committee assists the PGA TOUR Staff at the scoring area located at #9 green.
 AM shift is from 6:30 a.m. – 12:00 p.m. and the PM shift is from 12:00 p.m. – end of play (roughly 6:30 p.m.)

 Standard Bearer: This committee will walk 18-holes inside the ropes with the Professional group.
 Volunteer must be able to carry an aluminum sign (includes a harness for assistance) to post each team’s score summary.
 Shifts are based on tee times.
 Preferred weekend times based on seniority.